bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 ## Resource types

-There are four types of Resourses using in the BC Data Catalogue.
+There are four types of Resources using in the BC Data Catalogue.

 1. Resources may reside, depending on type and size within the Catalogue database itself (Data Store) or be externally referenced.
 2. Resources which are sourced from the BC Geographic Warehouse (BCGW) are managed differently.